Canon John Chapman, dean of theology at Huron University College in London, Ont., is the new bishop of the Anglican diocese of Ottawa.

-“It was the first time since the election of Bishop William Robinson of the diocese of Niagara in 1970, that the diocese of Ottawa has elected a bishop from beyond its borders,” noted Art Babych, editor of Crosstalk, the diocesan newspaper.
-He added, however, that Bishop-elect Chapman is “no stranger” to the nation’s capital, having been born and raised there.
-He also began his pastoral ministry in Ottawa; after his ordination in 1978, he became assistant curate of St. Matthias.
+Crosstalk, the newspaper of the diocese of Ottawa, noted that Bishop-elect Chapman is “no stranger” to the nation’s capital, having been born and raised there.
+He also began his pastoral ministry in Ottawa.

 Bishop-elect Chapman has served the diocese of Huron in various capacities after moving there in 1979 to become chaplain of Huron University College.
 He has served as member of the bishop’s postulancy board, rector of St. Jude’s Church, London, Ont., chair of doctrine and worship committee, member of diocesan executive committee and canon of St. Paul’s Cathedral.